nogueiraantonio/dscpe-widget-property-editor/README.md

 ## Why

-This repo proposes a reusable Template to build a Vue.js based widget.
+This is Template to build a Vue.js based widget.

+## How

+    npm install
+    npm run build